Palazzo Pitti – Virtual Tour

 - Porcelain is from many of the notable European porcelain factories, including Sèvres and Meissen.

 - Costume Gallery

 - The collection includes theatrical costumes and Italian fashions.

 - The collection of carriages and other conveyances used by the court mainly in the late 18th and 19th centuries.

 - Tickets for the Palazzo Pitti

-- The Palazzo Pitti is one of Florence’s famous museum and can have very long lines for ticketing.
-We recommend advance bookings during the peak season to avoid a long wait in the ticketing line.
+- The Palazzo Pitti is one of Florence’s famous museums and can have very long lines for ticketing.
+We recommend bookings during the peak season to avoid a long wait in the ticketing line.
 Or considering purchasing one of the combined city or combined museum tickets which provide skip the line through the fast track lane options.